tpalber/bhoe-ja/README.md

 #### Server Development

 - Navigate to `server` folder
 - Run `npm run serve` for a dev server.
-App server will be lisitening on `http://localhost:3000/` and will automatically reload if you change any of the source files.
+App server will be lisitening on `http://localhost:3000/api/` and will automatically reload if you change any of the source files.

+#### Contribution

+- TODO

 ##### Contact tpalber7@gmail.com for any contributions or questions.